 An American aeronautical engineer, pilot, and astronaut, Neil Armstrong served as commander of NASA’s Apollo 11 mission, during which he became the first human to set foot on the moon.
-Long after his unique feat, he is still one of the most famous Americans worldwide and a hero of aviation.
+Long after his unique feat, he is still one of the most famous Americans worldwide and an aviation hero.

 This is his story.